therealprocyon/python-port-tool/README.md

 This is a quick and dirty project to check network ports for data that is sent through them.
-It also asks if SSL/TLS is used for that port and asks for a request.
+It also asks if SSL/TLS is used and then tries to connect to the port specified.
 Plain text connections work fine, as does TLS.
 It probably doesn't do what you expect, but that's a feature not a bug.